 I told my husband as we were going to bed one night that I wanted to take off and travel for an entire year.
 At first, he thought I meant a really long work trip and that, as I usually did, I would be traveling alone.
 Once I assured him that, no, I would not be leaving him or the kids behind for a year (as if!), he was on board with the idea.

-Eight months after that bedtime declaration, after selling our house and most of our belongings and giving away my car, we moved into a 24-foot travel trailer.
+Eight months after that bedtime declaration, after selling our house and most of our belongings and giving away my car we then looked to start finding our road trip vehicle.
+I first started to look at something like this fifth wheel RV for sale as well as random searches throughout the internet, and finally we moved into a 24-foot travel trailer.
 As a family.
 We headed out for what would become a 10-month road trip around America.

 Over the course of our trip, I got to revisit my favorite places with my kids, and I saw a whole new side of them.
 New York City took on another dimension when I walked Central Park with my 6 and 11 year old and Las Vegas with kids was a completely new – and surprisingly fun – experience for me.